You keep hearing about it, but what exactly is bitcoin and how do you buy it? Read on for finder.com.au’s definitive

-If you’re interested in playing the market and getting more involved in cryptocurrencies, then the exchanges, rather than the brokers, might be where you want to be.
+If you’re interested in getting more involved in trading cryptocurrencies, then the exchanges, rather than the brokers, might be where you want to be.

 You’ll find brokers willing to buy bitcoin from you, but typically you’ll probably be able to find better prices by selling to other users on an exchange instead.

-A full-feature exchange that lets you set limit orders and do more all round than simply trade at current market value can be exceptionally useful with an asset as volatile as bitcoin.
+A full-feature exchange that lets you set limit orders and do more all round than simply trade at current market value can also be worth exploring with an asset as volatile as bitcoin.

 What’s the cheapest way to buy bitcoin?

 The cheapest way is probably to charge bitcoin for goods or services, or receive bitcoin donations.
 But the most cost-effective way to buy bitcoin might be to purchase them from an exchange during a slump in the market.